To be a member of the BGTW is to be a part of the UK’s leading organisation of travel media professionals since its foundation in 1960.

 The BGTW press card is accredited across the world and allows for discounted or even free entry to hundreds of attractions.

-The BGTW has teamed up with close to 40 business to give members a raft of savings – car hire and parking, travel clothing, hotels, insurance and more.
-Each one has been carefully selected to not only give members a cost benefit but also help them on their next assignment.
+The BGTW has teamed up with numerous business to give members a raft of savings e.g. car hire and parking, travel clothing, hotels, insurance and more.
+Each one has been carefully selected to not only give members a cost benefit, but also help them on their next assignment.

 As well as being a social community, the Guild can play an important role in making connections and generating new opportunities for work.

-BGTW Connect (bgtw.org/connect) is an online directory, that aims to make it incredibly easy for PRs (and the like) to find Guild members with specialist knowledge of regions, skill sets, or types of travel.
+BGTW Connect (bgtw.org/connect) is an online directory that aims to make it incredibly easy for PRs, editors, tourist boards etc. to find Guild members with specialist knowledge of regions, skill sets, or types of travel.

 See bgtw.org/connect for more details.

-For those members unable to attend, fear not as these meetings will be recorded and put on our YouTube page to view when they return home from their travels.
+For those members unable to attend, fear not – these meetings are recorded and added to our members’ section to view at their leisure.

-The Guild coordinates the provision of a number of small bespoke press trips for members.
+The Guild coordinates a number of small bespoke press trips for members.
 These will be advertised to members when appropriate and may take the form of a single day or multi-day trips.

 Each year the Guild celebrates tourism initiatives from around the world by awarding a project in each of three main regions: UK & Ireland, Europe and the Wider World.